History

 Following the Revolutionary War, John Allison, a colonel in the Cumberland County militia and veteran of the war, founded Greencastle in 1782.

-The Allison-Antrim Museum captures the history and spirit of the Greencastle-Antrim area with its impressive collection of both rotating and permanent exhibits.
-The museum was established in 1995 and opened its doors on South Ridge Avenue in 1998.
-Rotating exhibits at the museum are usually composed of pieces on loan by private collectors.
-Permanent collections include pieces unique to Greencastle-Antrim’s history.
+Rotating exhibits at the Museum are from the sizeable, permanent collections of Allison-Antrim Museum.
+From time to time, exhibits are comprised of collections on loan from friends of Allison-Antrim Museum.
 The museum also houses an array of artifacts from the Civil War era.
 In addition to uniforms, medicinal kits, period newspapers and soldiers’ letters, the museum tells the story of Dolly Harris, a Civil War heroine who lived in Greencastle.
 The chamber has walking tour map guides of the historic downtown.

 The Conococheague Settlement is located at Rock Hill Farm on Bain Road near Welsh Run, west of Greencastle.
 The non-profit institute was established in 1994 and maintains a well preserved colonial farmstead, genealogy, research library and visitors welcome center.
 Its focus is the area’s colonial and pioneer history.
 It emphasizes the cultural clash between pioneers, the local Native Americans as well as the local impact of the French and Indian and Revolutionary Wars.
 Visitors can also enjoy the more than 20 walking trails at the institute.